List of Chainsaw Man characters: Devils and Fiends

 The Chainsaw Devil, who merges with Denji and was the original Chainsaw Man prior to meeting him.
 He has the ability to eat a devil and erase their existence, making him "the Devil that Devils fear most".
-He first appears in his dog form, which is actually a weakened state after a fight with unknown opponents.
+He first appears in his dog form, sporting an orange hue and large eyes, with a chainsaw-like appendage protruding from his face, which is actually his weakened state following a fight with unknown opponents.
 His true devil form is a darker version of Denji's hybrid form with four arms and one of his intestines wrapped around his neck, which resembles a scarf.